 Further advantages offered by the Global B architecture include the potential for over-the-air (OTA) updates, whereby a vehicle’s software is updated via a wireless web connection.
 This means software-related recalls are handled quickly and efficiently, while software-related systems like the GM Super Cruise feature will be on the latest patch, regardless of whether or not the vehicle has been to a dealer recently.

 What’s more, Global B offers improved communications between various in-vehicle systems, allowing for a more integrated approach to electronic features.
-Additional processing power is also a staple of Global B, with better, smoother, and more natural infotainment and other digital user experience and user interface elements.
+Additional processing power – up to 4.5 terabytes of data processing power per hour, a fivefold increase in capability over GM’s current electrical architecture – is another staple of Global B, with better, smoother, and more natural infotainment and other digital user experience and user interface elements.

 Although Global B runs in the background, it’s essential for GM’s success going forward, especially with the proliferation of new digital systems and the advent of the EV segment.
 If you want to learn more, make sure to subscribe to GM Authority for ongoing GM news coverage.